It’s so easy to be caught in the trap of keeping up appearances:

 So… What’s this investment given you in return lately?

-I don’t do comments on this blog, but if you have thoughts, I’d love to hear them.
+I don’t do comments on this site, but if you have thoughts, I’d love to hear them.
 You can email me at email@example.com.